This set of Genetic Engineering Quiz focuses on “Bacteriophage Lambda – 2”.

 c) The cleavage generates 10 nucleotide long overhangs

 Explanation: The second phase constitutes of rolling circle mode.
 It is done with a single replication fork and yields concatemeric molecules.
 They are required for assembly into mature phage particles.
 The packaging region should be flanked by the cos sites.
-Phage DNA is inserted onto the phage head and the cos sites are brought adjacent to each other.
+Phage DNA is inserted into the phage head and the cos sites are brought adjacent to each other.
 It is followed by cleavage at cos sites and it leaves 12 nucleotide long staggered ends.
 The cos sites are required for packaging to take place.

 Sanfoundry Global Education & Learning Series – Genetic Engineering.